-The History Museum offers programs for all ages throughout the year, including walking tours, pub crawls, bicycle tours, and unique social events.
-The Museum hosts tours for elementary school classes, adult and youth groups.
+The History Museum offers programs for all ages throughout the year, including walking tours, pub crawls, and unique social events.
+The Museum hosts tours for elementary students, adult and youth groups.
 We also offer in-classroom activities, as well as teacher resources relating to the history of the Fox Valley.

 Museum exhibits weave national and local events and periods together to provide both perspective and local relevance.
 The Museum presents education programming related to our exhibits and workshops for adults, families and students.

 Founded in 1872 as a Pioneer Association, the Outagamie County Historical Society steadfastly preserves the history of the Fox Cities in east central Wisconsin.
 Now affectionately known as the History Museum at the Castle, due to our location in a former Masonic Temple, the organization is a thriving cultural institution with deep ties to the local community.

 At the History Museum, we continually seek to inspire people to discover and appreciate the rich history of the Fox Valley through exhibition, education, and collections.
 In this way, our staff members foster community partnerships that build social cohesion and meet local challenges.
 Doing so expands expectations for what a history museum, and our community, can be.